 Ed is the owner of Gamble Funeral Service.
-He is an active member of White Bluff United Methodist Church where he serves as Chair of the Finance Committee.
+He is an active member of White Bluff United Methodist Church where he serves on the Endowment Committee.
 Ed is a member of the Executives Association of Savannah and Port City Lions Club.
 He is a graduate of the University of South Carolina and Gupton-Jones College of Mortuary Science.
 Ed earned the lifetime designation and maintains annual certification as a Certified Funeral Service Practitioner through the Academy of Professional Funeral Service Practice.
 He is a board certified funeral director and embalmer in Georgia, South Carolina and North Carolina.
 Ed was General Manager of Sipple Mortuary for eight years prior to starting Gamble Funeral Service.
 He is a member and former President of the Georgia Funeral Directors Association.
 After almost 40 years as a volunteer firefighter, Ed retired in May 2020 as a Captain with the Clarendon County Fire Department, where he was voted Officer of the Year in 2017 and inducted into the Hall of Fame in 2018.
 He has a daughter and son-in-law, Elizabeth and Sean Briley.
 Elizabeth and Sean have four children, Donnie, Hope, Aidan and Rowan, and his five great-grandsons, Bentley, Ashton, Avery, Audenlee and Trace.

 Consultant ♦ Funeral Director